julcsii/data-scientist-at-magenta/README.md

 Your task is to:

+1. Understand current model release process and think of problems / risks with it.

-1. Investigate available experiment tracking & model registry tools and select the most suitable one based on the provided requirements above.
+2. Investigate available experiment tracking & model registry tools and select the most suitable one based on the provided requirements above.

-2. Implement a prototype of the selected tool(s) and integrate it to the model release process in this repository.
+3. Implement a prototype of the selected tool(s) and integrate it to the model release process in this repository.
 Feel free to modify the code that is there, it is simply a starting point for you.

+Our suggestions:

+- Forking this repo makes it easy for you to work on it.
+Use feature branches, descriptive commits and pull requests for transparency.
-Feel free to chose any open source or commercial tool of your liking, but you may also implement a custom solution.
-For the prototype we would prefer a containerised soltuion that can run locally, but happy to see any creative soltuion that makes sense to you.
+- Feel free to chose any open source or commercial experiment tracking & model registry tool of your liking, but you may also implement a custom solution.
+- As for prototype, we would prefer a containerised soltuion that can run locally (on Codespace), but happy to see any creative soltuion that makes sense to you.

-Please aim towards a good enough implementation, we don't expect it to be perfect, after all it is only a prototype.
+- Aim towards a good enough implementation, we don't expect it to be perfect, after all it is only a prototype.

 ### Presentation

 During the second round of the interview, you will have a chance to present us:
+- your findings about the current model release process
 - which tool(s) you selected and why
 - the improved model release process (ideally with a live demo)

-Feel free to prepare any material you think might help you in the presentation.
-You will be using a Magenta colleauge's laptop during the interview.

 On top of this, be prepared to have a discussion about a hypothetical production rollout of the selected tool(s).
-Some of the questions we might ask:
+Here are some of the questions we might ask:
 - How would the architecture look like?
 - What are the infrastructure requirements?
 - What will this cost for the company?
 - What IT security and data privacy relevant risks do you forsee?
 - What are the high level tasks for the production rollout?
 What do you think is a reasonable timeline for the rollout?

+Our suggestions:

+- Feel free to prepare any material you think might help you in the presentation / discussion.
+- You will be using a Magenta colleauge's laptop during the interview to avoid technical hiccups.

 ## Useful Links